PabloVallejo/python-exercises/README.md

-python-exercises
+Python exercises
 ================

-Series of basic exercises on python
+Series of basic exercises on python based on the list given in this [page](http://www.ling.gu.se/~lager/python_exercises.html)